Securejump/getting-deep-into-the-kernel/README.md

 linux-debugging/ftrace/ping/ -> contains a script I used for exploring the ping command and how ping works. notes/ -> the actual notes.
 ```

+# online talk

+we've recorded the talk, you can check it out clicking on this [link](https://www.youtube.com/watch?v=Ung512Qg_tY)